the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 This definition is broader than in [@FAIR4RS] and is the outcome of a recent discussion in [@definingrs2021].

+Using this, Research Software Engineers are now people that create or improve research software and/or the structures that the software interacts with in the computational ecosystem of a research domain.
+They are highly skilled team members who can also conduct their own research as part of their role.

 ## Intended Target Audience
 While this paper is based on discussions held during a workshop at the deRSE23 conference we believe that the competencies formulated here have a far-reaching